SilverGuo/prim_dl/README.md

-This is a project of deep learning.
+This is a python project of deep learning for scene labeling.

+We use the background dataset of standford.